fujii/fujii.github.io/_drafts/cmake-best-practice.md

 # Do not specify a library type explicitly unless necessary

 Users of your library should be able to choose static library or shared library to build.
+Do not specify a library type explicitly unless necessary.

 ~~~cmake
 add_library(hello hello.cxx)